anonaddy/addy.io/source/_articles/aliases/sorting-and-filtering-your-aliases.md

 As your alias list grows, you can **sort** and **filter** it to find specific aliases quickly.
 You can search by name or address, show only active or inactive aliases, or filter by domain.
 This article describes the main options on the [web application](/help/navigating-the-web-application/), the [mobile app](/help/downloading-and-using-the-mobile-app/), and the [browser extension](/help/installing-the-browser-extension/).

-## Sorting and filtering aliases on the web application
+<h2 id="sorting-and-filtering-aliases-on-the-web-application">Sorting and filtering aliases on the web application</h2>

 1. [Log in](https://app.addy.io) and go to **Aliases** in the navigation bar.
 2. **Search** - Use the search box to find aliases by address, description, or other text.